Nonlinear Models#

 - class States#

-States represent assignments of values to a symbol’s elements.
+States represent assignments of values to the symbols of a model.
 For example, an

 You can clear the states you set.